Arpeggio Anchor Build Guide

 If a powerline is present, on this anchor thread the slip ring's JST-ZH connector through the vertical hole in the frame and plug it into the board in the header marked "slip ring 24v"

-For the powerline spool, with heat shrink tubing, splice the end of a 7 meter length of FEP cable onto the spools slip ring wire, tighen heatshrink and secure with tape.
+For the powerline spool, with solder seal wire connectors, splice the end of a 7 meter length of FEP cable onto the spools slip ring wire, tighen heatshrink and secure with tape.

 Power on the device and ssh into it with